Gorgutzz/Gorgutzz.github.io/_posts/2019-10-15-thoughts_on_javascript.markdown

 Conclusion -

 Learning all these very imporatant JS fundamentals and redoing alot of the section was  very beneficial to me as I was 2/3 done when the v8 of the cirriculum came out.
-I’m excited now to start my JS and Rails API project and am hopeful that I could play around with some of the more advanced concepts I mentioned as well as the backend and frontend in a creative way
+I’m excited now to start my JS and Rails API project and am hopeful that I could play around with some of the more advanced concepts I mentioned and produce something creative.